John Blakey

 John Blakey (born 24 July 1966) is a former Australian rules footballer who played 359 games in the Australian Football League.

 Football career

 Playing

-Recruited from East Doncaster, Victoria, Blakey debuted for the Fitzroy Football Club in 1985, and went on to be used in a variety of midfield positions.
+Recruited from Doncaster East Football Club, Blakey debuted for the Fitzroy Football Club in 1985, and went on to be used in a variety of midfield positions.
 He went on to play 135 games (for 38 goals) with the Fitzroy Lions until 1992.
 He switched to the North Melbourne Football Club in 1993 and went on to be a stalwart for the club.
 He played in the 1996 and 1999 premiership sides and went on to play 224 games for 72 goals until he retired in 2002 at 36 years of age.
-His total of 359 games places him 12th on the list of most games in VFL/AFL football and has played the most games in the VFL/AFL without playing in a draw.
+His total of 359 games places him 14th on the list of most games in VFL/AFL football and has played the most games in the VFL/AFL without playing in a draw.
+He also played in a record seven consecutive preliminary finals for the Kangaroos (along with teammates Wayne Carey, David King, Mick Martyn, Corey McKernan & Craig Sholl) from 1994 to 2000.

 He represented Victoria in State of Origin in 1998.